DevExpress/dotnet-eud/dashboard-for-web/articles/web-dashboard-designer-mode/dashboard-item-settings/cards/conditional-formatting.md

 	![Web Dashboard - Card Conditional Formatting - Card Option](../../../../images/web-conditional-formatting-card-delta-variation.png)

-	If a dashboard item contains multiple cards, apply a format rule to the active card to see changes.
+	If a dashboard item contains multiple cards, apply a format rule to the active card to see the changes.
 To switch between cards, click the **Values** button in the dashboard item caption.
 Note that the expression format condition applies to all cards regardless of the specified card.

 * **Data Item**